laureneolin/Portfolio/System_Overview_Integration_Guide.md

 # Autonomous Fleet Coordination System (AFCS) — System Overview & Integration Guide

-## Introduction
+## Overview

-The Autonomous Fleet Coordination System (AFCS) is a cloud-based system designed to manage and monitor fleets of unmanned surface vehicles (USVs) and unmanned underwater vehicles (UUVs).
-AFCS allows technical integrators, system administrators, and developers to connect their own mission control or data systems, enabling coordination and unified automation across multiple interfaces and offers modularity, scalability, and security.
+Unmanned surface vehicle (USV) and unmanned underwater vehicle (UUV) fleets are managed and observed by the cloud-based Autonomous Fleet Coordination System (AFCS).
+Technical integrators, system administrators, and developers can connect their own mission control or data systems with AFCS, which provides modularity, scalability, and security while facilitating coordination and unified automation across various interfaces.

-This guide will outline the AFCS architecture, detailing how its services interact, and how to integrate with APIs for mission scheduling, telemetry data access, and real-time alerts.
+The AFCS architecture will be described in this guide, along with how its services work together and how to integrate with APIs for real-time alerts, telemetry data access, and mission scheduling.

-## System Overview
+## Overview of the System

-The Autonomous Fleet Coordination System (AFCS) employs modular, service-oriented architecture that distributes control and monitoring of autonomous vehicles.
-The system consists of interconnected services that manage missions, vessel telemetry, event processing, and operator interfaces.
+Control and monitoring of autonomous vehicles are distributed by the Autonomous Fleet Coordination System (AFCS), which uses a modular, service-oriented architecture.
+Mission management, vessel telemetry, event processing, and operator interfaces are all handled by the system's networked services.

 ```mermaid
 graph TD